siouan/frontend-gradle-plugin/README.md

 ### Install Node

-The `installNode` task downloads a Node distribution.
+The `installNode` task downloads a Node distribution and verifies its integrity.
 If the `distributionUrl` property is ommitted, the URL is guessed using the `version` property.
 Use the property `nodeInstallDirectory` to set the directory where the distribution shall be installed, which, by default is the `${projectDir}/node` directory.

 This task should not be executed directly.
 It will be called automatically by Gradle, if another task depends on it.